-While the High Frequency Survey found higher numbers of poor in the urban areas, the consumption patterns in Mogadishu and the rural areas seem fairly similar, while it is evident that the IDPs are poorer than the other groups8.
-Still, it should be taken into consideration that the rural poor mostly produce their own food, while food prices tend to be lower.
+While the High Frequency Survey found higher numbers of poor in the urban areas, the consumption patterns in Mogadishu and the rural areas seem fairly similar with similar spending on basic necessities and foodstuff the dominating aspect, while it is evident that the IDPs are poorer than the other groups7.
+Still, it should be taken into consideration that the rural poor mostly produce their own food, reducing the average spend on basic foodstuffs.